saeedfweb/awps/README.md

 * Open a Terminal window on the location of the theme folder
 * Execute `composer install`
 * Execute `npm install`
+* if you got error "The Mix manifest does not exist when it does exist"
+* then execute `npm run production`

 ## Webpack